 Trade spending is a strategic maneuver that empowers manufacturers to gain a competitive edge within the retail landscape.
 Manufacturers can persuade retailers to allocate prime shelf space, run exclusive promotions, or provide preferential treatment by engaging in trade spending activities.

-Premium shelf space, for instance, means that prominent displays, increasing visibility, and special promotions will drive sales and market share, solidifying their position amid fierce competition.
+Premium shelf space, for instance, means that prominent merchandising, displays, increasing visibility, and special promotions will drive sales and market share, solidifying their position amid fierce competition.

 Investing in trade spend is a strategic imperative for businesses seeking to establish and expand their market presence.
 It is pivotal in building consumer awareness about a product or brand through various advertising and promotional activities.